Declan-Stockdale-Garbutt/streamlit_calcudoku_solver/README.md

 # streamlit_calcudoku_solver

-This program was built ot solve calcudoku puzzles from the calcudoku app on the Google play store.
+This program was built to solve calcudoku puzzles from the calcudoku app on the Google play store.
 Calcudoku puzzles are identical to KenKen puzzles

 ## How it works